Welcome to today's edition of the Rush 24-7 podcast.

 This is all based on the surge.

-Uh the New York Times, two stories, two days.
+The New York Times, two stories, two days.

 We can't get out of Iraq now.

-They don't like it.
+I don't like it.

 I want to tell you guys a little story about Rove before we have to go to the break here.

-Do I have time to do I do?
+Do I have time to do it?

-He said, Oh, come on.
+He said, oh, come on.

-Come on, Snerdley deserves some FaceTime at the White House.
+Snerdley deserves some FaceTime at the White House.

-He works hard, he's stuck in Palm Beach all the time.
+He's stuck in Palm Beach all the time.

-So I said, Okay, well, I'll ask him.
+So I said, okay, well, I'll ask him.

-I said, Come on, Carl's asking for you specifically.
+I said, come on, Carl's asking for you specifically.

 And I sent Snerdley a copy of Rove's email.